oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 **Adding a pool to the python-oracledb connection pool cache**

-To use the python-oracledb pool cache, specify the ``pool_name`` parameter when you create a pool during application initialization.
+To use the python-oracledb pool cache, specify the ``pool_alias`` parameter when you create a pool during application initialization.
 Its value should be a user-chosen string.
 For example:

 .. code-block:: python